 - The Statements of Net Position reports assets and deferred outflows, liabilities and deferred inflows and the difference between them.
-The entire equity section is combined to report total Net Position and displayed in three broad components - net investment in capital assets; restricted assets; and unrestricted assets. - The Statement of Revenues, Expenses and Changes in Net Position present the results of the business activities over the course of the fiscal year and information about how the Net Position changed during the year.
+The entire equity section is combined to report total Net Position and displayed in three broad components - net investment in capital assets; restricted net position; and unrestricted net position. - The Statement of Revenues, Expenses and Changes in Net Position presents the results of the business activities over the course of the fiscal year and information about how the Net Position changed during the year.
 Revenues and expenses are categorized as either operating or non-operating based upon definitions provided by GASB's 33 and 34.
 Operating revenue consists of tipping fees and recycling fees.
 Nonoperating revenues consist of net increase in fair value of investments, interest income, gains on disposals of property and equipment and miscellaneous income.